SweetySeelam2/Marketing_AB_Testing-Conversion_Prediction/README.md

 ---

-## 🛡 License
+## 🔒 Proprietary & All Rights Reserved

 © 2025 Sweety Seelam.
-All Rights Reserved.
+This work is proprietary and protected by copyright.
+All content, models, code, and visuals are © 2025 Sweety Seelam.
+No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.

-No reuse, redistribution, or commercial use allowed without written permission.
+For licensing, commercial use, or collaboration inquiries, please contact: LinkedIn | Email: sweetyseelam2@gmail.com

 ---

-## 📚 APA References
+## 📚 References

 - Kaur, G. (2025). *Modern A/B testing and ad strategies in e-commerce*.
 Journal of Marketing Intelligence, 47(2), 45–56.
 - Lundberg, S. M., & Lee, S. (2017).
 A unified approach to interpreting model predictions. *Advances in Neural Information Processing Systems*, 30, 4765–4774.